Hamid Tamjidi: Early life

-Tamjidi was born in Tehran and graduated with a degree in film editing from Seda v Sima university.
+Tamjidi was born in Tehran and graduated with a degree in film editing from Seda v Sima University.
 He has four children - Larisa, Kasra, Nakisa, and Parsa.
 His oldest son, Kasra, has appeared in some of his films.

 Early career

 He made his first film The Burnt Twigs as part of his thesis.
 Then he was hired by the Iran TV network as the official film editor.
 Two years later he started to work as a writer and director for the same organization.
-One of his first documentaries Doragh Pond won several awards and a year later he began his first TV series Agate based on his own screenplay.
-In 1987 his short documentary Call of the pond won the jury's special award at the Fajr international film Festival.
+One of his first documentaries Doragh Pond won several awards and a year after he began his first TV series Agate based on his screenplay.
+In 1987 his short documentary Call of the Pond won the jury's special award at the Fajr international film festival.
 At that time he established his film company KASRAFILM and produced and directed several more films.
-In total, he made six films and TV series, and more than fifty documentaries.
+He made six films, TV series, and more than fifty documentaries.

 Among Tamjidi's most popular films were the documentary films Tree (1982), Hur 'e Doragh (1983 & winner for best documentary at the third Fajr international film festival) Call of the Pond (1986 winner of the jury's special award at the sixth Fajr international film festival).

-The TV series he wrote and directed is The Map (1986) Agate (1988) Learning for Living (1991) Wages of Fear (1992) Playing with Death (1995) Tell Him That I love Him (1999).
+The TV series he wrote and directed are The Map (1986), Agate (1988), Learning for Living (1991), Wages of Fear (1992), Playing with Death (1995), and Tell Him That I Love Him (1999).

-The feature films that he wrote directed and produced: The Burnt Twigs (1977) The Mirage (1986) The Rose (1989) Dear Wednesday (1992) Playing with Death (1995) Endless Night (1999).
+The feature films that he wrote directed and produced: The Burnt Twigs (1977), The Mirage (1986), The Rose (1989), Dear Wednesday (1992), Playing with Death (1995), and Endless Night (1999).